Effect of realistic out-of-plane dopant potentials on the superfluid density of overdoped cuprates: Impurity potentials

 We note that the impurity potential needs to be partitioned from its super-images.
 To this end we use the partitioning scheme detailed in the supplement of Ref.~\onlinecite{Berlijn2011}.
 The Wannier-function-based Hamiltonian has been derived using the \mbox{Wannier90} software. \citep{Mostofi_2008} Specifically, we projected \mbox{Cu-$d_{x^2-y^2}$} orbitals on the bands within low energy windows.
 These low energy windows were taken to be $[-4.5,2.5]$~eV for the La$_4$Cu$_2$O$_8$ normal cell and La$_{35}$SrCu$_{18}$O$_{72}$ supercell; $[-4.6,2.3]$~eV for the La$_{36}$Cu$_{18}$O$_{71}$ supercell; and $[-3,2.8]$~eV for the Tl$_4$Ba$_4$Cu$_2$O$_{12}$ normal cell and the Tl$_{35}$Ba$_{36}$Cu$_{19}$O$_{108}$ supercell.
 To obtain projected Wannier functions we set $\mathtt{num\_iter}=0$.
 Due to the large number of orbitals in the supercells, the disentanglement procedure became unstable.
 Therefore, we set $\mathtt{dis\_num\_iter}=0$.
-As a result, the Wannier bands in some parts of $k$-space were shifted downwards in energy relative to the DFT bands.
-However, we expect a portion of this inaccuracy to be canceled given that the impurity potential is the difference between the single impurity supercell Hamiltonian and the reference Hamiltonian, as given in Eq.~(\ref{eqn:Himp}).
+As a result, the Wannier bands in some parts of $k$-space were shifted downwards in energy relative to the DFT bands (see Fig.~\ref{fig:band_comparison}).
+The most important consideration for the purposes of calculating impurity potentials is that the underlying Wannier functions have well-localized \mbox{Cu $d_{x^2 - y^2}/$O $p_{x,y}$} anti-bonding character, as can be seen in Fig.~\ref{fig:band_comparison}(c).
+In any case, some of the mismatch is cancelled because the impurity potential is the difference between the single impurity supercell Hamiltonian and the reference Hamiltonian, as shown in Eq.~\ref{eqn:Himp}.

 Results for the \textit{ab-initio} impurity-potential calculations are presented in \mbox{Tables~\ref{tab:impuritiesAOV}--\ref{tab:impuritiesTl}}, with numerical values of the real-space matrix elements \mbox{$\delta H_{\mathbf{R}\mathbf{R}^\prime}^i = V_\mathbf{R}^i \delta_{\mathbf{R},\mathbf{R}^\prime}~\mathrm{and }~\delta t_{\mathbf{R}\mathbf{R}^\prime}^i$} given for representative choices of $\mathbf{R}$ and $\mathbf{R}^\prime$, in units of the DFT-derived nearest-neighbor hopping $|t|$.
 As shown in Fig.~\ref{fig:potential_schematic}, it is useful to group together terms that are equivalent by symmetry.
 Transforming to momentum space, as shown in Eq.~(\ref{eqn:matrixelements}), the grouping of like terms leads to a set of form factors that enter the matrix elements $V_{\veck,\veckP}^i$.
 For the site energies these are